harness/developer-hub/docs/internal-developer-portal/layout-and-appearance/workflows-page-customization.md

 ### Icons Supported in Harness IDP

-- Go to Icons under **IDP-Admin -> Layout**, and highlight the icon name you want to add, it will be copied, and now you can add it under the `metadata.icon` in the Workflow definition YAML.
+- Go to Icons under **IDP-Admin -> Layout**, and highlight the icon name you want to add, it will be copied and now you can add it under the `metadata.icon` in the Workflow definition YAML.

 ![](./static/layout-icons.png)
 ![](./static/icons.png)